CONCRETE CEILING

 For 27 years, "concrete ceiling" has existed in academic research—documented by Catalyst, Harvard Business School, and dozens of peer-reviewed journals.

-But it's not in most HR departments.
-It's not in most workplace equity conversations.
+But it's not in most human resources departments.
+It's not in most workplace culture conversations.
 It's not in media coverage of Black women's workplace experiences.

 Most people have never heard of it.
 Until now…